 Liechtenstein is a semi-constitutional monarchy headed by the Prince of Liechtenstein.
-It's Europe's 4th smallest country at just over 62 sq. miles.
-It is one of the 193 UN Member States, it is not in the EU but is part of the Schengen Agreement and the EEA.
+It’s Europe’s 4th smallest country at just over 62 sq. miles, one of six European Microstates.
+It is one of the 193 UN Member States; it is not in the EU but is part of the Schengen Agreement and the EEA.
 The official language is German.
 Since 1920, they have used the Swiss Franc as their currency.

 Despite having worked next door in Switzerland for 16 seasons over 12 years, I had never bothered to come here.
 Don’t ask me why.

-I flew from Reykjavik to Zurich, took a train to the Hauptbahnhof and another to Buchs in canton Sankt Gallen.
-I then walked across the border, Switzerland to Liechtenstein across the Rhine River.
+I flew from Reykjavik to Zurich, took a train to the Hauptbahnhof and another to Buchs in the canton of St. Gallen.
+I then walked across the border, Switzerland to Liechtenstein, across the Rhine River.

 After the obligatory photos, I carried on in the rain to the Schaan-Vaduz station: